antaldaniel/reprex/content/event/2022-11-03_Eindhoven/index.md

 ---
-title: Big Data for All - Building Collaborative Data Observatories
+title: "Big Data for All: Building Collaborative Data Observatories, Eindhoven, NL"
 subtitle: The case of the music industry

 event: Eindhoven Innovation Café Breakout Talks